 The five principles behind successful innovation labs

-From everything I’ve learned from building and running innovation labs I thought it’d be useful to identify 5 key principles to what makes a successful innovation lab:
+From everything we’ve learned from building and running innovation labs we thought it’d be useful to identify 5 key principles to what makes a successful innovation lab:

 1.We will focus relentlessly on solving the problems of our company, customers and employees